jkboos/A-Simple-Rhythm-Game/README.md

 ### Usage
 1. Download a osu mania beatmap.
-2. Put one of the levels(.osu) in the converter's root folder.
+2. Put one of the levels(.osu) in the converter's root directory.
-3. Run `start.bat` (if there was no error, it will create a beatmap folder automatically)
+3. Run `start.bat`. (if there was no error, it will create a beatmap folder automatically)
 4. Put the music(.mp3) and background image(.png or .jpg) from the original beatmap folder in the beatmap folder that just auto-created.

     `Optional: video background(.mp4)`
-5. Put the new beatmap folder in the Songs folder in the root folder
+5. Put the new beatmap folder in the Songs folder in the game root directory.
 6. Done!